bastiancy/mlnd-capstone/README.md

----
-title: "Machine Learning Engineer Nanodegree - Capstone Project"
+# Machine Learning Engineer Nanodegree - Capstone Project

-date: "February 2019"
-author: "Bastian Carvajal Yañez"
----
+**Date: February 2019 / Author: Bastian Carvajal Yañez**

 This is my capstone project for the Udacity MLND.
 You can find the [proposal.pdf](proposal/proposal.pdf) and the [report.pdf](proposal/report.pdf) in this repository.